protocolbuffers/protobuf/docs/vs-cpp-protos.md

 perform an implicit copy.

 upb's `upb::Arena` is **thread-compatible**, which means it cannot be used concurrently without synchronization.
 The arena can be seeded with an initial block of memory, but it does not explicitly support any parameters for choosing block size.
-It support a custom alloc/dealloc function, and this function is allowed to return `NULL` if no dynamic memory is available.
+It supports a custom alloc/dealloc function, and this function is allowed to return `NULL` if no dynamic memory is available.
 This allows upb arenas to have a max/fixed size, and makes it possible in theory to write code that is tolerant to out-of-memory errors.